Richard-Quartey/dissert/README.md

 Note: Github renders script files on its platform therefore for clarity about this task read the pdf file here: [public/readme.pdf] This injects javascript into the page and gets information about cookies(which is basically information about a users session).
  In this case the cookies reveals information about how to authenticate yourself as the admin providing you with an email and a password (i.e. email=admin@admin.com  password=admin).
-This information be used by the user to login as the admin.
+This information can be used by the user to login as the admin.